DirectRTX/Simple-Ad-Network/README.md

 We know that's what you're here for, so let's get right to it.

 Your ad network will be able to handle an unlimited amount of publishers.
 All of the traffic is going to be routed using CloudFlare, so the traffic itself never even hits your server.
 Managing multiple clusters of servers handling hundreds of millions of hits per day can be a huge task - we've handled that for you.

+First the traffic will be sent to DirectRTX.
+The automatic postback system at DirectRTX will automatically ping your system whenever traffic is purchased and your system will automatically credit it to the correct publisher's account.
+So, you'll make money by paying a percent of that money to publishers and keeping a percent for yourself.